seanivore/non-bio-life/cetacean-studies/research-papers/socioeconomic-implications-cetacean-telepathy.md

-# The Socioeconomic Implications of Cetacean Telepathic Intervention: A Preliminary Analysis
+# The Socioeconomic Implications of Cetacean Telepathic Intervention

+> A Preliminary Analysis

 **Journal of Interspecies Economics & Policy**
 Volume 12, Issue 3, June 2025